MattParkerDev/MatthewParkerDev/src/MattParkerDev.WebUI/wwwroot/_blogs/expecting-professionalism/blog.md

 We will not, as a matter of ethics, knowingly ship code that is defective or substandard.

-This is not something you need to ask your boss - "Is it okay if I don't ship shit today?".
+This is not something you need to ask your boss - "Is it okay if I don't ship #@!% today?".
 As software developers, we are hired as professionals in our field - we are the experts.
 This is expected of you, and it is a hill you must die on.

 We must not violate this rule to meet deadlines or pressure from business.